-Retinoid can be in the form of various products from serum, cream, and moisturizer as topical retinoids.
+Retinoid can be in the form of various products from serum, cream, and moisturiser as topical retinoids.
 In terms of product there is actually no set of rules on where to begin.
 However, if you have sensitive skin, you might want to incorporate your retinoid slowly into your routine by first using a low concentration cream-based retinoid product.
 A retinoid cream can prevent irritation and side effects, especially for those of you with sensitive skin.

-No matter which steps you prefer to corporate your retinoid in your anti-aging skincare routine, there are other ingredients that you would want to avoid mixing together.
+No matter which steps you prefer to corporate your retinoid in your anti-ageing skincare routine, there are other ingredients that you would want to avoid mixing together.
 Chemical exfoliators ingredients such as AHA / BHA can increase more transient transepidermal water loss and therefore can increase the chance of dryness and sensitivity.
 Therefore, try to switch them out every other day with your retinoids.

 Librarian tip: Retinoids should be avoided during pregnancy.
-Alter with other safe for pregnancy anti-aging ingredients such as Alpha-hydroxy acid (glycolic acid, lactic acid) and hyaluronic acid to keep up with that pregnancy glow!
+Alter with other safe for pregnancy anti-ageing ingredients such as Alpha-hydroxy acid (glycolic acid, lactic acid) and hyaluronic acid to keep up with that pregnancy glow!

 - By Claudia Christin (@funskincare)

 Reversal of skin aging with topical retinoids.Plast Reconstr Surg.2014 Apr;133(4):481e-90e.